 Cancellations within 14 days of your arrival will result in a full credit applied toward a future stay at Medomak.
 In the event Medomak must cancel a program, a full refund will be given.

 Sorry, but Medomak cannot be responsible for nonrefundable airline tickets or other travel or indirect expenses associated with cancellations.

 A cash discount of 2.6% will be applied to payments made via check, or money order.

-The policies and procedures for camp this summer make foremost the safety of our campers, retreat participants, and staff.
+The policies and procedures for Medomak this summer make foremost the safety of our campers, participants, and staff.
 It’s in everyone’s best interest to know what to expect in preparation for coming to Medomak.
-As an assurance, we will request as part of the registration process that each of our families or retreat participants sign a waiver agreeing to our procedures.
+As an assurance, we will require as part of the registration process that each of our attendees along with any individuals who accompany the attendee to sign a waiver agreeing to our procedures.